aws/aws-cdk/packages/@aws-cdk/aws-cloud9/README.md

 })
 ```

-### create a new Cloud9 environment with an owner as an Iam User.
+### create a new Cloud9 environment with an owner as an Iam User

 ```ts
 const user = new iam.User(stack, 'User');